 Factors that impact brand consumption and forecast accuracy include:

-Even though the aforementioned data sets are readily available, most CPG don’t know how to correctly utilize this information and incorporate them into their business strategy and forecasting process.
+Even though the aforementioned data sets are readily available, most CPG brands don’t know how to correctly utilize this information and incorporate them into their logistics strategy and forecasting process.

 The data sets listed in Step 1 must be sought out, as most of it comes from external sources.
 So what should CPG brands do once they’ve collected and tabulated internal* data related to historical shipments?
 Here are two ideas:

 The number of data points that can affect actual demand is both diverse and massive.
-Ingesting and analyzing these data pools is better suited to machine-learning models run on enterprise-grade servers that can handle the sheer enormity of data — rather than, say, an Excel model run by an analyst.
-Unfortunately, most CPG brands do not have the technological infrastructure necessary for this type of demand forecasting process.
+Ingesting and analyzing these data pools is better suited to machine-learning models run on enterprise-grade servers that can handle the sheer enormity of data — rather than, say, an Excel model run by a supply chain manager.
+Unfortunately, most CPG brands do not have the technological infrastructure necessary for this type of demand forecasting process; at most, they likely only have an ERP system, e.g. Microsoft Dynamics.
 Rightly so, they opt to use external demand planning platforms that are intuitive and offer a high degree of automation.

-[A note on internal data sets: Historical shipment data, for example, is often incomplete and imperfect due to a number of factors, including data siloing, an inconsistent SKU strategy, or the use of insufficient inventory management software.
-As a result, it’s critical for brands to be able to track shipments across the entire supply chain and have 360-degree visibility in real time, especially when demand planning.
-A data science team with experience in CPG is critical to organizing the data correctly.]
+(A note on internal data sets: Historical shipment data, for example, is often incomplete and imperfect due to a number of factors, including data siloing, an inconsistent SKU strategy, or the use of insufficient inventory management software.
+As a result, it’s critical for brands to be able to track goods and shipments across the entire supply chain and have 360-degree visibility in real time, especially when demand planning.
+A data science team with experience in CPG is critical to organizing the data correctly.)

 Once all data has been ingested and organized, it’s time to find dynamic relationships between various sets of data.
-To accomplish this, a team of data scientist will create customized mathematical models that overlay both internal and external data points in search of relationships that would help to accurately forecast sales.
+To accomplish this, a team of data scientists will create customized mathematical models that overlay both internal and external data points in search of relationships that would help to accurately forecast sales of finished goods.
 Then, a data science team iterates these algorithms, molding and shaping and re-jiggering them until a predictive model is created that meets and/or exceeds predetermined benchmarks (such as forecast accuracy or forecast bias).
 Ideally, these machine learning models become so accurate that they resemble Artificial Intelligence in their predictive capabilities.

 At this point, you’ve got it all.
 The right data.
 The right technology.
 The right people.
 The right software.
-So how do you leverage these demand forecasts?
+Most of all, the right product!
+So how do you leverage these demand forecasts to better shape your supply chain operations?
 How can your company, and the many areas of your supply chain, benefit from them?
 Here are few benefits: